 All eligible employees of the Sponsor participate in the Plan.
 Each participant in the Plan is required to make a contribution at a rate of three percent of the participant's compensation.
 The Sponsor is required to make contributions at a rate of seven percent of each participant's compensation.
-Annual compensation in excess of \$280,000 (as adjusted by the Secretary of the Treasury for increases in the cost of living) shall be disregarded.
+Annual compensation in excess of \$290,000 (as adjusted by the Secretary of the Treasury for increases in the cost of living) shall be disregarded.
 Both the employee and employer contributions are invested in accordance with the participant's investment election.

 Participants may also make voluntary after-tax contributions to the Plan.
-The total of the voluntary and elective contributions may not exceed eighteen percent of considered compensation.
 Rollovers from Section 403(b) or 457 retirement plans are permitted.
 Employees eligible for catch-up contributions may make additional pre-tax catch-up contributions subject to Internal Revenue Code 1986 (IRC) limits.